THE PARTHENON MARBLES

 The most likely viable, sustainable and acceptable solutions will be brought to teams of experts to further evaluate and prepare for presentation.

-The third phase of this initiative will take place in August 2021 in Aegina, Greece.
+The third phase of this initiative will take place in two occasions:

-Within the framework of the international conference 'ECOWEEK 2021: History - Tourism - Sustainability: Towards a Sustainable Vision in Practice' that will take place in Aegina, Greece in August 29 till September 4, 2021, a panel of experts will discuss the proposed solutions.
+Within the framework of the international conference 'ECOWEEK 2021: History - Tourism - Sustainability: Towards a Sustainable Vision in Practice' that will take place in Aegina, Greece in August 29 till September 4, 2021, a panel of experts will present the progress of the initiative and will introduce some of the proposed solutions.

-The panel discussion will include experts on the subject from Greece and abroad.
-The panel will review and evaluate the advantages and viability of selected proposals that will be received during the survey process, enabling an experts' discussion on proposed scenarios suggested by the global community.
+Second, at a later date, a panel discussion will take place, with experts on the subject from Greece and abroad, who will review and evaluate the advantages and viability of selected proposals that will be received during the survey process.
+Thus enabling an experts' discussion on proposed scenarios suggested by the global community.

 We truly hope that this creative, collaborative process will generate enough good ideas to assist in the process of finding a viable, sustainable and acceptable solution for the Parthenon Marbles.